applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

 # Layout

 Layouts are skeletons for each page of the site.
-It contains the elements that must be present at each time (CSS, Js, Favicon, etc. ...).
+It contains the elements that must be present on each page (CSS, JS, Favicon, etc. ...).

 # Sections